 Fire Safety for Commercial/Business Premises

-TWFRS has 29 Inspecting Offices working within the Fire Safety Department.
-They are managed by four Station Managers and work in the five local authority districts in Tyne and Wear (Newcastle, Sunderland, Gateshead, North Tyneside and South Tyneside).
-The department are trained in all aspects fire safety and work with local partners like local councils and the Health and Safety Executive to ensure that Fire Safety law is upheld.
+TWFRS has 20 Inspecting Officers working within the Fire Safety Department.
+They are managed by Station Managers and work in the five local authority districts in Tyne and Wear (Newcastle, Sunderland, Gateshead, North Tyneside and South Tyneside).
+Inspecting Officers are trained in all aspects of fire safety and work with key local partners such as local councils and the Health and Safety Executive to ensure that Fire Safety law is upheld.

 What is the Regulatory Reform (Fire Safety) Order 2005?